hard1x0-0/cohort2.00000/cards/README.md

 Open `cards.html` in a web browser to see the card component.

-day 2 adding animation to cards
+day 2 adding animation to cards and making them a rotate